Read orderings from .soc

 Orders with Ties - Incomplete List

 A PrefLib file may be corrupt, in the sense that the ordered alternatives do not match their names.
-In this case, the file can be read in as a data frame (with a warning), but as.aggregated_preferences will throw an error.
+In this case, the file will still be read, but with a warning.

 Note